Presented at 9:15am in Waverly on Wednesday, November 14, 2018.#27741

 The presenter will demonstrate effective strategies for quickly identifying defects while creating a system for logging them within spreadsheets by using the JAWS Inspect tool.

 - Unveil the reality of inconsistent manual test results amongst testers using AT

 - Attain a consistent method of reporting, sharing, and tracking website deficiencies

 - Offer 3 visual strategies for testing audio content spoken by a screenreader.

+Justin has been working as a developer focused on building accessible websites since 2001.
+Over the years his pragmatic approach to building applications led him to Agile and Scrum as a way of eliminating the long nights that often came from waterfall projects.
 He has been employed in both Domestic and International product management and sales management capacities for leading manufacturers in the adaptive technology industry serving the needs of global markets.
 For 12 years, he successfully ran his own company which focused on providing business development consulting, website remediation, training, and reselling services to institutions and individuals in need of customized adaptive technology solutions and digital accessibility guidance.
 He currently serves as Director of Channel Sales and Strategic partnerships for The Paciello Group, an organization committed to ensuring that electronic desktop and mobile content as well as content developed for kiosks conform with today’s accessibility guidelines.